pgg1610/data_blog/posts/2025-01-06-small_molecule_resources.md

 * [TxAgent](https://github.com/mims-harvard/TxAgent/tree/main)

 AI Agent for therapeutic reasoning across a universe of tools.
+I like the Tool-RAG and the plethora of tools that are documented and exposed.

 * [PaperQA: Retrieval-Augmented Generative Agent for Scientific Research](https://arxiv.org/abs/2312.07559)